iamkirankumaryadav/DAX/README.md

 1. Data Table or `Fact` Table : Contains measurable values (cost, quantity and prices)
 2. Lookup or `Dimension` Table : Provides descriptive attributes about each dimension.
-3. `Foreign` Key : Contains multiple instances of each value, and are used to match the `Primary` keys in related lookup tables.
+3. `Foreign` Key : Contains multiple instances of each value, and are used to match the `Primary` keys in related Lookup tables.
 4. `Primary` Key : Uniquely identifies each `Row` of a table, and match `Foreign` keys in related Data tables.

 <table align=center>